 The health of the Dutch population is broadly in line with that of our neighbours.
-That is the outcome of a study by RIVM and the ministry of Health, Welfare and Sports in which health and healthcare in the Netherlands have been compared with those in eleven neighbouring European countries with similar economies and cultures.
+That is the outcome of a study by RIVMNational Institute for Public Health and the Environment and the ministry of Health, Welfare and Sports in which health and healthcare in the Netherlands have been compared with those in eleven neighbouring European countries with similar economies and cultures.

 The Netherlands are similar to neighbouring countries when it comes to the mortality from stroke (ischemic, due to blockage of blood flow, and hemorrhagic, due to bleeding), the percentage of people who are overweight and the percentage of youth drinking alcohol.
 There are also differences.
 The life expectancy of Dutch men is higher, while the life expectancy of Dutch women is lower than in most other countries.
 Furthermore, in the Netherlands, relatively more people die from cancer and relatively less from certain circulatory diseases.
 As far as prevention is concerned, the Netherlands has a responsibility to reduce the relatively high number of smokers and to counteract the decline in immunisation coverage.

 The study also looked at the quality and accessibility of medical care, long-term care and prevention (measures to promote health and prevent disease).
 In the Netherlands, the quality and accessibility of medical care is generally better or at a similar level as compared to the other countries.
 Less suitable data are available about the quality and accessibility of long-term care.

 The healthcare costs of the Netherlands are high, as in most other countries, but the share of long-term care (including a large proportion of elderly care) is greater than in other countries.
 However, the share of the elderly in the general population is still relatively small as compared to the other countries.
 Because the ageing of the population in the Netherlands will catch up with that of other countries in the coming years, it will be a challenge to provide good, accessible and affordable care for everyone in the future.